 PHILADELPHIA -- From a floral recreation of Woodstock to an exploration of the optical effects of psychedelia, the 2019 Philadelphia Flower Show reinterprets 1960s counterculture in a spectacularly trippy way.

-This year's show, "Flower Power," opens Saturday at the Pennsylvania Convention Center.
+This year's show, aptly named "Flower Power," opens Saturday at the Pennsylvania Convention Center and runs through March 10.

-The show's Entrance Garden draws inspiration from the Pop Art movement.
 The '60s vibe continues inside with a "Groovy Garden" of pressed flowers, a wedding scene from the Summer of Love and a garden that recreates the view from the Woodstock performance stage.
+Visitors can learn to arrange flowers in themed classes that include "Mood Ring," ''Lava Lamp" and "Sit In."

 In a coup for the flower show, top floral designers from 23 nations will compete in the Interflora World Cup, the floral industry's most prestigious design competition.
-The World Cup hasn't been held in the U.S. since 1985.
+The World Cup hasn't been held in the U.S. since 1985, and it had never been held at the Philadelphia Flower Show.